 The shutter button has two positions.
-The act of lightly pressing the shutter button to the first position and holding it there is called "pressing the shutter button halfway," that of pressing it all the way Press the rest of down to the second position "pressing the shutter button all (or the rest of) the way down."
+The act of lightly pressing the shutter button to the first position and holding it there is called "pressing the shutter button halfway," that of pressing it all the way down to the second position "pressing the shutter button all (or the rest of) the way down."